rcviale/master_thesis/README.md

 This repository contains the codes for my Master thesis in Quantitative Finance at WU Vienna: "Factor Timing in Currency Markets".

+Script main.R contains the code for replicating the thesis' results, while the scripts in folder R contain all the coded functions used to do so.

 ## Untimed Strategies
 - **Dollar**: $1/N$ of all currencies
 - **Dollar Carry**: long (short) all currencies when the average forward discount $s_{t} - f_{t}$ is positive (negative).